gomathishankar28/ms1_bentovanindia/README.md

 ### **Acknowledgements**

-* **My mentor: Nishant kumar** Ijege for continuous and helpful feedback throughout the project.
+* **My mentor: Nishant kumar** who made me understand the use of bootstrap grid class and css variables by providing me with reference documents and also by giving lot of other useful tips to improve.
 * **The Slack community** of Code Institute for feedback.
-* **My partner Shankar** for creating the text for features and about page..
+* **My partner Shankar** for creating the text content for features and about page.